 Stop playing the recording.

-Play the recording.
-Show or hide information and options about the recording.Set export range: If you only want to export part of the recording, enter a time span.
+$\sim$ Show or hide information and options about the recording.

+Set export range: If you only want to export part of the recording, enter a time span.
 Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.

 Encrypt: Select to set a password for exported recordings.
-It will not be possible to open the exported file without the password. recording.Export: Export the whole or a part of the recording.
+It will not be possible to open the exported file without the password.

+U Click to delete a recording.

+Export: Export the whole or a part of the recording.

-Click to filter the recordings.
+- Click to filter the recordings.

 From: Show recordings done after a certain point in time.

-To: Show recordings up until a certain point in time.Source 🛈 : Show recordings based on source.
-The source refers to the sensor.Event: Show recordings based on events.
+To: Show recordings up until a certain point in time.

+Source Show recordings based on source.
+The source refers to the sensor.

+Event: Show recordings based on events.

 Storage: Show recordings based on storage type.